 During visits to the supported employment sites identified as needing additional scrutiny, SDS advised administrative personnel that, because only recipients of waiver services work in non-administrative positions, the sites that do not have the characteristics of home and community-based settings.
-SDS and the administrators discussed modifications that would ensure recipients are employed in integrated community settings, including ensuring payment of at least the minimum wage for each position, and offering positions, as they became available, for general employment.
+SDS and the administrators discussed modifications that would ensure recipients are employed in integrated community settings, including ensuring payment of at least the minimum wage for each position, and offering positions, as they became available, for general employment SDS will continue to office technical assistance to providers that require settings remediation, and will submit the outcomes of remediation efforts as an element of heightened scrutiny review.